06 Apr 5 Greatest Nature Reserves in Russia

 Read our subjective list of the greatest nature reserves in Russia!

 The Altay Reserve is situated in south-central Russia, on a joint of Altay, Sayan and Tuva ranges.
 The Altay region is one of the oldest areas of human settlement in all of Russia and Asia.
 Its territory is covered with more than 1100 lakes, with Teletskoe Lake being the biggest and the most beautiful one.
 The vast territory of the Reserve is home to numerous plant and animal species, including wolf, fox, brown bear and the snow leopard (listed on the Red List of Threatened Species).
 The territory of Altai Nature Reserve is on the list of UNESCO World Heritage Sites entitled “Golden Mountains of Altai“.
 The Altai Mountains are often compared to the Alps, but they’re way more wild than their European equivalent.
-Tourism activity in this area is limited, but if you love breathtaking landscapes, silence, hiking, and trekking – this is the place for you.
+Tourism activity in this Russian Nature Reserve is limited, but if you love breathtaking landscapes, silence, hiking, and trekking – this is the place for you.

 Great Arctic Zapovednik